lijun99/altar2-documentation/docs/cuda/AlTarFramework.rst

 A worker(AnnealingMethod) defines each procedure of annealing which may be platform dependent.
 There are three types of workers:

-    - SequentialAnnealing, a single thread CPU processor
+    - ``SequentialAnnealing``, a single thread CPU processor
-    - CUDAAnnealing, a single thread GPU processor
+    - ``CUDAAnnealing``, a single thread GPU processor
-    - MPIAnnealing, a multiple thread processor which uses SequentialAnnealing(CPU) or CUDAAnnealing(GPU) as slave workers.
+    - ``MPIAnnealing``, a multiple thread processor which uses SequentialAnnealing(CPU) or CUDAAnnealing(GPU) as slave workers.

     Each worker also keeps a set of simulation state data, such as ``beta`` (the inverse temperature), ``theta`` (the random samples), ``prior/data/posterior`` (the Bayesian densities), in an object ``CoolingStep``.

-Worker is not directly user configurable; it is determined by the job configuration.
+Worker is not directly user configurable; it is determined automatically by the job configuration.

 Sampler
 -------